 1.08 Child Care and Dependent Care Expense Credit

+1. Statutory Provision

+IRC, §21.

-- Statutory Provision IRC, §21.
-Title 30, Delaware Code, Chapter 11, §1114. - 2.
-Description federal adjusted gross incomes over \$43,000, the maximum credit is 20 percent of qualifying expenses.
+Title 30, Delaware Code, Chapter 11, §1114.

+2. Description

 This non-refundable credit is equal to 50 percent of the federal child and dependent care credit allowed for a given taxpayer.
+The federal credit amount

+&lt;sup>4 Increase is a result of legislation enacted in 2022 (SB 189, 152nd GA) increasing the credit from \$500 to \$1,000 effective beginning with TY 2022.

+Personal Income Tax Page 1-17

-The federal credit amount is determined by applying a percentage (between 20% and 35% depending on the size of adjusted gross income) to qualifying expenses (a maximum of \$3,000 for one child, or \$6,000 for two or more children).
-For taxpayers with
+is determined by applying a percentage (between 35% and 20% depending on federal adjusted gross income) to qualifying expenses (a maximum of \$3,000 for one child or \$6,000 for two or more children).
+For taxpayers with federal adjusted gross incomes over \$43,000, the maximum credit is 20 percent of qualifying expenses.

 Married couples filing joint federal but separate Delaware returns are limited to applying the credit to the tax liability of the spouse with the smaller taxable income.
 The credit can be taken for payments made to a relative for child care, provided that the relative is not claimed as dependent on the taxpayer's return and is not the taxpayer's child under the age of 19.

-3. Estimated Revenue Loss FY 19: \$5.9 million FY 20: \$6.1 million
+3. Estimated Revenue Loss

+FY 23: \$6.0 million

+FY 24: \$6.0 - \$6.4 million

-This credit is intended to encourage the expansion of the state's workforce, particularly for entry-level positions, by removing a major obstacle to employment for many potential workers.
-A significant number of job seekers are single parents in search of relatively low-wage jobs.6 For these individuals, the high cost of child care is not affordable on the potential wages.
+4. Assessment This credit is intended to encourage the expansion of the state's workforce, particularly for entry-level positions, by removing a major obstacle to employment for many potential workers.
+A significant number of job seekers are single parents in search of relatively low-wage jobs.
+For these individuals, the high cost of child care is not affordable on the potential wages.
 The credit, therefore, is intended to offset a significant barrier to entry into the labor force.
 The degree to which an annual tax subsidy - often received in the form of a refund - is likely to make lower wage jobs economically feasible for parents entering the labor market is debatable.
 Although this preference is intended to target economically disadvantaged families, a substantial portion of its benefits accrue to families with moderate and more abundant means.
-In 2016 roughly 38 percent of the child care credits claimed by Delaware families were claimed by families with Delaware Adjusted Gross Incomes of more than \$100,000 (see chart below).

-6 The IRC also allows the credit to be claimed for other persons (e.g., a spouse or parent) who are physically or mentally unable to take care of themselves and claimed as a dependent on the taxpayer's return.
+In 2022 roughly 48% of the child care credits claimed by Delaware families were claimed by families with Delaware Adjusted Gross Incomes of more than \$100,000 (see chart below). &lt;sup>5 The IRC also allows the credit to be claimed for other persons (e.g., a spouse or parent) who are physically or mentally unable to take care of themselves and claimed as a dependent on the taxpayer's return.
+Who Claims the Delaware Child Credit (2022)

+Household Income

-A credit for child care expenses can be viewed as consistent with a definition of taxable income that excludes costs associated with earning income.7 As such, some observers may not regard the provision as a tax preference.
+A credit for child care expenses can be viewed as consistent with a definition of taxable income that excludes costs associated with earning income.
+As such, some observers may not regard the provision as a tax preference.
 However, some costs of earning income, such as work apparel and commuting expenses, are not deductible.
 If child care expenses were to be considered non-preferential as a cost of earning income, then this provision should be structured as a deduction from taxable income and not as a credit.

+5. Inadvertent Effects

+None noted.